Warmachine019/Internet-speed-bot-/README.md

 # Internet-speed-bot-
-Bot complains on X everytime your internet speed goes down
+Bot which complains on X everytime your internet speed is lesser than advertised